zheksoon/onek/README.md

 Onek does not have memory leaks while maintaining optimal caching for computed values.
 There is no `keepAlive` option like in `MobX`, and here's why.
-When a computed value has lost its last subscriber or is being read in untracked context without existing subscribers, it enters a **passive ** state.
+When a computed value has lost its last subscriber or is being read in an untracked context without existing subscribers, it enters a **passive ** state.
 This state means the computed is no longer referenced by any observable or other computed, but still holds references to its dependencies, so it can check later if some of them changed.

-How is the change detection possible without guarantees that values stored in observables and computeds are immutable?
-The answer is simple: along with the value, observable and computed store a **revision** - an immutable plain object that is new each time an observable or computed is updated.
+How is change detection possible without guarantees that values stored in observable and computed value are immutable?
+The answer is simple: along with the value, observable and computed store a
+**revision** - an immutable plain object that is new each time an observable or computed is updated.
-This allows the implementation of `reselect`-like logic of checking computed dependencies with very small overhead and preserve cached values without any memory leaks.
+This allows the implementation of `reselect`-like logic of checking computed dependencies with very small overhead and preserves cached values without any memory leaks.

 ## API Documentation